pyeventsourcing/eventsourcing/docs/topics/domain.rst

 keyword arguments, ``**kwargs``, which if given will also be used to construct the event object in addition to those mentioned above.
-Since the "created" event object will be constructed with these additional arguments, so these other method arguments must be matched by the attributes of your "created" event class.
-The concrete aggregate class's initializer method :func:`__init__` should also be coded to accept these extra arguments.
+Since the "created" event object will be constructed with these additional arguments, so these other method arguments must be matched by the particular attributes of your "created" event class.

-After creating the event object, the :func:`~eventsourcing.domain.Aggregate._create` method will construct the aggregate object by calling the event object's :func:`~eventsourcing.domain.AggregateEvent.mutate` method.
-It will then return the aggregate object to the caller.
+After creating the event object, the :func:`~eventsourcing.domain.MetaAggregate._create` method will construct the aggregate object by calling the "created" event's :func:`~eventsourcing.domain.AggregateCreated.mutate` method.
+If the "created" event extends the base class by defining any additional event attributes that are particular to itself, those attributes required to match the extra arguments passed to the :func:`~eventsourcing.domain.MetaAggregate._create` method as the variable keyword arguments, then an initializer method ``__init__()`` must be coded on the concrete aggregate class which accepts these additional attributes, since (as discussed above) they will all be passed to the ``__init__()`` method when it is called by the "created" event's :func:`~eventsourcing.domain.AggregateCreated.mutate` method.
+Having constructed the aggregate object from the "created" event object, the :func:`~eventsourcing.domain.MetaAggregate._create` method will append the "created" event object to the aggregate object's list of "pending events", and then return the aggregate object to the caller.

 Having been created, an aggregate object will have an aggregate ID.
 The ID is presented by its :py:obj:`~eventsourcing.domain.Aggregate.id` property.
 The ID will be identical to